CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.1.2 Web browser.md

 ### 2 2 Exploit Kits

 Vulnerability lists and so-called exploit kits greatly facilitate the development of individual malware.
 Cyber ​​attacks can be automated to easily use drive-by downloads or other distribution channels without expert knowledge.
-Attackers can exploit known web browser vulnerabilities or any associated resource or extension to prepare for follow-up attacks or to download and install malicious code on the client.
+Attackers can exploit known Web browser vulnerabilities or any associated resource or extension to prepare for follow-up attacks or to download and install malicious code on the client.

 ### 2 3 Reading the Internet communication

 The basic security of communication on the Internet depends very much on the authentication method used and the encryption of the data in transit.
 The necessary procedures are often poorly implemented.

 Weak implementations of the necessary procedures are widespread and prevent effective authentication and encryption.
 Many web services still use outdated encryption techniques.
-Thus, an attacker can undermine the authentication of servers or the communication or the data is not encrypted effectively.
+Thus, an attacker can undermine the authentication of servers or the communication or data is not encrypted effectively.
 This information can be read or changed on the transmission path.
 In the past, CAs were also compromised, allowing attackers to obtain certificates for third-party sites.

 ### 2 4 Loss of integrity in web browsers

-If browsers, plug-ins or extensions are taken from untrusted sources, malicious functions can be carried out unintentionally and unnoticed.
+If browsers, plug-ins or extensions are taken from untrustworthy sources, malicious functions can be carried out unintentionally and unnoticed.
 For example, attackers can spoof components such as toolbars on web browsers to trick users into manipulated copies of web pages that cause phishing attacks.
 Malicious extensions can manipulate the content of the websites in question or spy on data and send it to the attacker.

 ### 2 5 Loss of privacy